StaticJsCMS/static-cms/website/content/docs/nuxt.md

 npm run dev
 ```

-## Setting Up Simple CMS
+## Setting Up Static CMS

-### Add the Simple CMS files to Nuxt
+### Add the Static CMS files to Nuxt

 In the `static/` directory, create a new directory `admin/`.
 Inside that directory you'll create two files, your `index.html` and a `config.yml`.
-Per the [Simple CMS documentation](/docs/add-to-your-site/), we'll set the content of `static/admin/index.html` to the following:
+Per the [Static CMS documentation](/docs/add-to-your-site/), we'll set the content of `static/admin/index.html` to the following:

 ```html
 <!DOCTYPE html>